stephlabou/DontPutSpacesSticker/README.md

 Photoship files for the UC San Diego Data & GIS Lab sticker "dont_put_spaces_in_file_names".
+Also inclues a high resolution PNG of the sticker if you wish to have your own printed.
+(Ours were printed as 2.5x3 from [Stickermule](https://www.stickermule.com/).)

 Sticker background is UC San Diego campus snippet of the [US Building Footprints dataset](https://github.com/Microsoft/USBuildingFootprints).